Last updated on March 18, 2025

 Esper: UWB

 Esper is a primarily blue-aligned shard with white and black as secondary colors.
 The realm is one where control and purpose are overvalued and savagery is tamped down.
-Artificers, particular the Vedalken, have created machines mimicking the manner of animals, from birds to drakes to sphinxes, to protect the plane.
+Artificers, created machines mimicking the manner of animals, from birds to drakes to sphinxes.
+Esper goes for control elements, adds in color-oriented artifacts and attacks or mills unabated.

 Grixis: BRU